Tighe Scott

-Tighe Scott (born 2 June 1949) is a retired American racecar driver from Pen Argyl, Pennsylvania.
+Tighe Scott (born 2 June 1949) is an American retired racecar driver from Pen Argyl, Pennsylvania.
 He competed in dirt modified racing before moving up into the NASCAR Winston Cup Series.
-He had 18 top-ten finishes in 89 races, with a career best 13th-place finish in the 1978 Winston Cup.
+He had eighteen top-ten finishes in 89 races, with a career best thirteenth place finish in the 1978 Winston Cup.

 Racing career

-Scott began as a dirt modified and sportsman driver in Pennsylvania, New York and New Jersey at tracks like Bridgeport, New Jersey and Middletown, New York.
+Scott began as a dirt modified and sportsman driver at tracks in Pennsylvania, New York, and New Jersey, including in Bridgeport, New Jersey and Middletown, New York.

 Scott was given the opportunity to race in the 1976 Daytona 500 by car owner Walter Ballard.
-He started 18th in the race and finished 35th after crashing on the 58th lap.
+He started eighteenth in the race and finished 35th after crashing on the 58th lap.
 Scott described the experience, "That was the first time I had ever raced on asphalt.
 My first time on the track, I had no idea what I was up against.
 It took me a couple days to get myself up to speed."
 He competed in five more NASCAR races that season.
 After a sixth-place finish at Talladega Superspeedway, Ballard offered him a full-time ride.

 Scott ran 26 of 30 races that season to finish 20th in season points.
 In 1978, Scott had his highest points finish when he finished 13th in season points.